It All Begins With Your Decision To Be The Star In The Crowd

 Add only relevant skills that show genuine fit.

-Proof your text to remove grammatical errors.
+Proofread your text to remove grammatical errors.

 Tactics for Applicant Tracking Systems

 Keep your CV format standard: use headings like “professional summary,” “educational history,” and “work history.”
-Save the file as PDF unless they request otherwise.
+Save the file as a PDF unless they request otherwise.

 Finalising Your CV